Shuunen/photo-archiver/README.md

 > My personal photo archiver, check folder structure, compress images, fix exif is needed...

+## Disclaimer

+Even if I'm maintaining this old project of mine, the codebase is old & messy, I'm not proud of what the younger version of me produced, the source code is not clean or well organized as my recent projects.
+Be cool.

 ## Usage

 `npm install && npm start`